ShimmyShaman/midge/README.md

 ## Installation

+> ### _Disclaimer_
+> _This project is developed deeply and not broadly.
+I make it work on my computer so I can discover what can become of it.
+It won't probably won't work on a different setup_

 >* Have Ubuntu with XCB/XLIB (has to be installed seperately with Ubuntu-20).
 >* Ensure the Vulkan SDK has been installed.